 It is not divorce itself but the causes of divorce that constitute the basic social problem.
-It is true that divorce is sometimes painful personal experience but as already discussed, the causes of divorce lie with individual and not with the institutions of family or marriage.
+It is true that divorce is sometimes painful personal experience but as already discussed the causes of divorce lie with individual and not with the institutions of family or marriage.
 The rate of divorce in our country is not so high as to suggest the breakdown of marriage or moral authority in society.
-The socialreligious outlook of the partners in a marriage has preserved stability in marriage.
+The social- religious outlook of the partners in a marriage has preserved stability in marriage.
 Marriages tend to be weak wherever individuals are poorly integrated into society and the family has, as a unit, few ties to community life.
 An average Indian, because of his religious outlook, is not cut off from the institutionalized participation in the community life.
 The religious affiliation, thus, continues to be the main source of idealism and morality.
 So long this moral discipline exists, marriage as an institution will not break and divorce will never be a social problem.
-The word divorce will not have any connotations of unrespectability and a divorce woman will be looked at virtually without moral stigma.
-Similarly, a divorce does not create serious problems of dependency and community responsibility because the rate of divorce is not very high and payment of alimony is an important characteristic of our legislation that permit divorce.
+The word divorce will not have any connotations of unrespect ability and a divorce woman will be looked at virtually without moral stigma.
+Similarly, a divorce does not create serious problems of dependency and community responsibility because the rate of divorce.
 As a matter of fact, it is desertion that increases the incidence of broken homes which raises the social problem for our society to provide for the economic maintenance of the deserted women.
 To some extent, our increasing divorce rate probably reflects a decreasing desertion rate, specially of the lower socio-economic levels which is in a way healthier for the society.